airr-community/ogrdbstats/README.md

 # Conducting a Genotype Analysis with ogrdbstats

+*NEW* ogrdbstats now supports both IG and TR repertoires.

-[ogrdbstats](https://github.com/airr-community/ogrdbstats) is an R package that can be used to create an analysis of gene usage in a B-cell receptor repertoire.
+[ogrdbstats](https://github.com/airr-community/ogrdbstats) is an R package that can be used to create an analysis of gene usage in an IG or TR receptor repertoire.
 The analysis consists of [usage statistics](https://github.com/airr-community/ogrdbstats/blob/master/example_ogrdbstats_genotype.csv) and [plots](https://github.com/airr-community/ogrdbstats/blob/master/example_ogrdbstats_plots.pdf).